nitin27may/mean-docker/frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Also, we have enabled SSR (Server side rendering) for fast first loading of UI on production.

-### Frontend Dockerfile
+### Dockerfile Production

 ```dockerfile
 # Create image based off of the official Node 10 image